stupender/rock-paper-scissors/README.md

 # Rock Paper Scissors
-A web-app written with Javascript that lets a user play Rock Paper Scissors against a computer.
+A web-app written with Javascript that lets a user play Rock Paper Scissors against a computer.</br>
-First to 5 points wins.
+Whoever reaches 5 points first wins.</br>
 Total wins are tallied at the top.